 Courtney was Bart’s English tutor in college at Texas Lutheran University.
 She knew he was a kind and caring soul who would take good care of her and make her laugh.
 He knew she would keep him on his toes and that together life would never be boring.
 They married in 1992, and Courtney worked as a receptionist and then heart valve assembler for Medtronic, Inc. The child of two artists, one being an entrepreneur, Courtney was not fond of authority figures, and longed to do her own thing.
 She learned to make jewelry and ran her own small business “The Bead Queen” for almost 10 years, selling her wares in local shops and the Dallas wholesale market.
 When the Medtronic office closed in Austin, her corporate next door neighbor Cedra Corporation took her in with open arms – 9 months pregnant!
 Lucky for her, Cedra had onsite childcare and great benefits.
 When Bart decided to follow his dream, Courtney thought it would be wise to keep her day job!

 As a Certified Professional Dog Trainer, Bart has a talent for observing dog behavior and understanding which dogs will play well with others.
 At DogBoy’s, Bart’s team evaluates all dogs, and then places them in play groups by size and compatibility.
-The “fun factor” at DogBoy’s inspires intense devotion among its clients, human and canine.
+The “fun factor” at DogBoy’s inspires intense devotion among its staff and clients, human and canine.
 Working 11 years in the corporate world gave Courtney lots of customer service experience, and she learned even more about what it means to treat your employees and your clients like family.